This series of posts explores the strategic and psychological aspects of M&A processes from a sell-side perspective.

 When a deal hits the inevitable bumps in the road, both sides can vent their frustrations to the adviser who acts as the mediator – managing communication and dissipating tension whilst insuring the transaction continues to move forward.

-Per the old adage of Epictetus, an advisor should use their two ears and one mouth in proportion – they should invest time in listening intently to both sides, to filter out the emotion and truly understand their position and the underlying motives.
+Per the old adage of Zeno, an advisor should use their two ears and one mouth in proportion – they should invest time in listening intently to both sides, to filter out the emotion and truly understand their position and the underlying motives.
 This allows the adviser to find a compromise, plot a route forwards and respond with a clear, consistent message.

 In addition to resolving disputes, the ability to remove emotion plays a crucial role in the negotiation of price and other key terms of the deal.
 With a life-changing sum of money at stake and deal completion seemingly within touching distance, logic and reason can become clouded by the fear of losing the deal.
 This fear is often irrational, yet is commonly experienced by a seller and can be used as a tool of manipulation by a more seasoned buyer.